Primary Teacher Training

 If you are interested in training with us please contact us directly.

-Early Years Initial Teacher Training Programme (EYITT) Graduate Employment Based Route
+Early Years Initial Teacher Training (EYITT) Programme – Graduate Employment Based

-This training route summary sets out what you can expect from the Graduate Employment Based route to Early Years Teacher Status – the specialist teaching status for those leading care and education of babies and young children up to the age of five.
+The training route summary below sets out what you can expect from the Graduate Employment Based (GEB) route to Early Years Teacher Status – the specialist teaching status for those leading care and education of babies and young children up to the age of five

-The information provided below is not intended to be exhaustive but gives you an outline of what you can expect and what will be expected of you and your employer.
+The information provided below is not intended to be exhaustive but gives you an outline of what you can expect on the GEB route and what will be expected of you and your employer.

 - Knowledge of Early Years Foundation Stage (EYFS)